No Result

 Royalty trusts like Permianville have faced a number of challenges in the past few years, including the weak oil price environment and the coronavirus pandemic, which suppressed global oil demand.
 That said, Permianville operates in the most prolific oil-producing area in the U.S., the Permian and Haynesville basins.
 It also thrives when oil and gas prices are elevated, such as when Western countries placed sanctions on Russia.

-The current business environment doesn’t appear favorable for Permianville, and another downturn in the energy sector is expected to show up in the upcoming years due to the cyclical nature of the oil and gas industry and the record number of clean energy projects that are under development right now.
+The current business environment appears favorable for Permianville, and another downturn in the energy sector is expected to show up in the upcoming years due to the cyclical nature of the oil and gas industry and the record number of clean energy projects that are under development right now.
 Due to the non-diversified business model of the trust and its dramatic reliance on the price of oil and gas, investors should not allocate a great portion of their portfolio to this stock.
+Frequent distribution cuts make it a sell-rated security in our view.

 Moreover, the trust’s short history leaves much to be desired for investors seeking reasonable levels of dividend safety and consistency.